RickKotlarz/Copilot-for-Security-Plugins/Example_KQL_plugin_template/Readme.md

 - **GetSigninData** Searches Entra for sign-in data over the last n days

 - **ShowUserIPinfo** Searches Sentinel for all IP addresses which a given user has every used to authenticate.
-Then counts the frequency that each IP was used, shows only the unique results and associated count, as well as the last time that IP was used.
+Then counts the frequency that each IP was used, shows only the unique results and associated count, as well as the last time that IP was used. $${\color{red}Attention}$$ You must modify the hardcoded configuration within the plugin for this skill to execute.